Reset Car Computer After Replacing Battery

 The ECU is the car’s computer.
 Modern cars have computers inside that regulate everything.
 Without this computer, driving a modern car would be impossible and the car will not run.

 The positive side of the ECU is that it observes and adapts, it’s like a human brain inside of your car.
-The ECU is so smart that reads all the data from the sensors and goes through all of this data and then adjusts the operation of the engine based on this information.
+The ECU is so smart that reads all the data from the sensors goes through all of this data and then adjusts the operation of the engine based on this information.

 Reset Car Computer After Replacing Battery

 When the ECU sees a change of components and their values do not match it will show a check engine light.
 Similarly with the battery.
 If the ECU is seeing a new battery in your car that has more power in it compared to your old battery that barely made 10V.
 It will show a check engine light.
-In this case, you will need to learn how to reset car computer after replacing battery.
+In this case, you will need to learn how to reset the car computer after replacing the battery.
 And how you can do this work?
 We will learn later after we cover the symptoms of a bad ECU.

 Also, similarly with the sensors, when these sensors go bad or you replace a sensor you will receive a check engine light.
 You will not know why this light turns on in the first place.
-That’s why you need to troubleshoot and later in the article when we will cover how to reset car computer after replacing battery, we will show you how to use an OBD2 scanner to get rid of these annoying errors.
+That’s why you need to troubleshoot and later in the article when we will cover how to reset the car’s computer after replacing the battery, we will show you how to use an OBD2 scanner to get rid of these annoying errors.

-Symptoms Of A Bad ECU
+Bad ECU Symptoms

 When the ECU goes bad it develops some symptoms that you are going to notice while you drive your car.
 The computer doesn’t go bad quite often but when it does, the work of the engine and all of the symptoms in the vehicle can go bad and this will result in poor engine performance from the vehicle.
-But what are these symptoms of a bad ECU?
+But what are the symptoms of a bad ECU?
 Let’s find out.

 We elaborate on the symptoms because developing a check engine light on the dash is not quite a normal reaction from the computer.
 Since the car computer will not develop some problems when you replace a car battery.
 If it shows some errors then it could mean that there is something wrong with the computer as well.